simonholmes001/amino_acid_feature_extraction/README.md

 |ConformerModelRMSD3D|Conformer sampling RMSD in Å|
 |EffectiveRotorCount3D|Total number of 3D features (the sum of FeatureAcceptorCount3D, FeatureDonorCount3D, FeatureAnionCount3D, FeatureCationCount3D, FeatureRingCount3D and FeatureHydrophobeCount3D)|
 |ConformerCount3D|The number of conformers in the conformer model for a compound|

+The second set of features collected come from the [AAindex: Amino Acid Index Database](https://www.genome.jp/aaindex/aaindex_help.html).

+At the time of writing (March, 2020), this database currently consists of 566 indices of physical-chemical information concerning the amino acids.
+The data used here come from the aaindex1, aaindex2 & aaindex3 files which can be downloaded [here](ftp://ftp.genome.jp/pub/db/community/aaindex/).
+Explanations for each of the indices used can be found for [aaindex1](https://www.genome.jp/aaindex/AAindex/list_of_indices), for [aaindex2](https://www.genome.jp/aaindex/AAindex/list_of_matrices)
+& for [aaindex3](https://www.genome.jp/aaindex/AAindex/list_of_potentials).
+The downloaded files should be put in a folder called `data/`.